"Why should I buy one of your ledges instead of the other guys?"

 is the largest single ledge on the market, so even though it will

-be tight, you will be better off in ours than in theirs.
+be a bit tight, you will be better off in ours than in theirs.

 "How long will my FISH ledge last?
 How many